Kirakiuru/MeetBroBot/README.md

 # MeetBroBot
-First bot for scheduling meetings with your friends
+First bot for scheduling meetings with your friends.